raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 <a name="software"></a>
 ## Software

-The SPI master driver is disabled by default on Raspberry Pi OS.
-To enable it, use [raspi-config](../../../configuration/raspi-config.md), or ensure the line `dtparam=spi=on` isn't commented out in `/boot/config.txt`, and reboot.
-If the SPI driver was loaded, you should see the device `/dev/spidev0.0`.

 <a name="driver"></a>
-## Linux driver
+### Linux driver

 The default Linux driver is now the standard spi-bcm2835.

 SPI0 is disabled by default.
-To enable manually you must add `dtparam=spi=on` to `/boot/config.txt`.
+To enable it, use [raspi-config](../../../configuration/raspi-config.md), or ensure the line `dtparam=spi=on` isn't commented out in `/boot/config.txt`.
 By default it uses 2 chip select lines, but this can be reduced to 1 using `dtoverlay=spi0-1cs`. `dtoverlay=spi0-2cs` also exists, and without any parameters it is equivalent to `dtparam=spi=on`.

 To enable SPI1, you can use 1, 2 or 3 chip select lines, adding in each case:
 <pre>